-The maximum mesh independent plastic strains should be checked on different load levels based on the applied analysis method.
+(6) The maximum mesh independent plastic strains should be checked on different load levels based on the applied analysis method.
 In the case of numerical design calculations using analysis requiring subsequent design check, the maximum mesh independent strains should be checked on the load level of the analysed load case combination.
 If direct resistance check is applied the maximum mesh independent strains should be checked at the ultimate load level determined according to 8.1.5.

-Annex C

 (normative) Limits on maximum strains for beam finite elements